Vancouver Adapted Music Society

-Vancouver Adapted Music Society (VAMS) is a not-for-profit organization that encourages, supports and promotes musicians with physical disabilities in Vancouver, Canada.
+Vancouver Adapted Music Society (VAMS) is a not-for-profit organization that encourages, supports and promotes musicians with physical disabilities in Vancouver, British Columbia.

 Programs

 VAMS operates programs for people with varied musical skills, including karaoke, sessions for learners and intermediate musicians; it operates a fully equipped music studio and promotes live concerts.

 Studio

 Vancouver Adapted Music Society unveiled the country's most modern studio for musicians with disabilities in November 2008.

 Located at Vancouver's G. F. Strong Centre, the studio is designed for people with a wide range of disabilities and musical capabilities.
 It features industry-standard equipment including a 64-bit iMac running Logic Pro 9 Studio, Apogee Ensemble audio interface and Euphonix MC control.
 In addition, it contains an M-Audio Axiom 49 keyboard, LTD electric guitar and bass, Takamine semi-acoustic guitar, Roland HD1 drum kit, a custom vintage tube microphone and a UA DCS remote pre amplifier.
 Both the iMac and Axiom 49 keyboard are height-adjustable to accommodate wheelchairs.
 A jouse (joystick-operated mouse which can be operated by the users’ mouth or chin) and a head mouse can be used to operate the equipment, and a MidiWing allows joystick programming of a keyboard.

 Musicians can play instruments live or program sounds to build and record up to 256 track recordings, burning their completed work at 24bit/96 kHz DVD quality.
 The studio is also 5.1 capable with a full Blue Sky 5.1 monitoring system.